joshuabdixon/PureGym-NLP-for-Topic-Modeling-of-Customer-Reviews/README.md

-# NLP for Topic Modelling - Gym Customer Reviews
+# NLP for Topic Modelling - PureGym Customer Reviews

 ## Project Overview
-This project applies Natural Language Processing (NLP) techniques to analyse customer reviews for a global fitness company (anonymised as "Company X").
+This project applies Natural Language Processing (NLP) techniques to analyse customer reviews for PureGym.
 The objective is to identify key themes in customer dissatisfaction and extract actionable insights to improve service quality and customer experience.

 ## Problem Statement
-Company X has been receiving an increasing number of negative reviews on various platforms.
+PureGym has been receiving an increasing number of negative reviews on various platforms.
 This analysis identifies common concerns such as cleanliness, equipment quality, customer service, and environmental factors like noise control.
 By uncovering these themes, the company can make informed decisions to address issues and enhance customer satisfaction.

 ## Techniques and Libraries
 - **Topic Modelling:** Utilised `BERTopic` and `Gensim` (LDA).